ColtW27/Whilom-Halls/README.md

 #### Frontend
 * Javascript - Language that allows our logic to be embedded in our views.
 * React - Javascript library that allows the application to update and rerender only the new information, making for a faster application with less frequent server requests and a more fluid user experience.
-* Redux - Javascript library that allows the app to contain and manage fron end state in a predictable and efficient manner.
+* Redux - Javascript library that allows the app to contain and manage front end state in a predictable and efficient manner.

 ### Features
 #### User Authentication